Don Furner

-He began his coaching career as a player-coach with Junee in 1964.
+He was player coach with Junee in 1964.
 That year, the team won their first Group 9 grand final as well as the Maher Cup.
 In 1965, he began coaching the Queanbeyan Blues, guiding that club to three successive Group 8 premierships (1965–67) and a further two Grand Finals (1968–69).
 He coached the Eastern Suburbs Roosters (1970–72), whom he took to the 1972 NSWRFL season's premiership final.
 He returned to the Queanbeyan Blues from 1973 to 1981, his team reaching the Grand Final in each of those nine seasons, including six premierships and a Clayton Cup win in 1974.

 Furner then became the first coach of the newly formed Canberra Raiders.
 Furner also coached the Canberra club to the 1987 NSWRL season's Grand Final.
 He later joined Parramatta for the 1985 NSWRL season.
 He was appointed the Australian national coach from 1986 to 1988.
-He coached the NSW Country team and two now-defunct Group 20 clubs, Narrandera Lizards in 1998 and Yanco Wamoon Hawks in 2005.
+He coached the NSW Country team and two Group 20 clubs, Narrandera Lizards in 1998 and Yanco Wamoon Hawks in 2005.
 He took the latter to the 2005 Group 20 grand final, which they lost to West Wyalong.

 His sons are David Furner who used to be a player and coach of the Canberra Raiders and Don Furner, Jr. who became the Canberra Raiders' CEO.
 Furner died on 24 February 2020, aged 87.